Immigrants detained in a federal custody center

 In order to monitor the situation at B-18,

-the legal team behind the lawsuit will be provided with electronic rosters of detainees to determine their length of stay.
+the legal team behind this legal action will be provided with electronic rosters of detainees.
+This is to determine their length of stay.